techtile-by-dramco/NI-B210-Sync/experiments/51_t05_t08_coherent_combining/README.md

 This is the four-radio controlled end-to-end experiment requested by the manuscript.
 It measures residual calibration phase per radio and received power for one through four active transmitters.
 Each count is repeated with calibrated phases, zero baseband phase, and deterministic random phases.
 The result is compared with ideal coherent \(M^2\) and incoherent \(M\) power scaling.

+`client/` runs on T05–T08, `server/` runs both the coordinator and T04 source, and `processing/` runs offline analysis.
+The experiment root retains the shared `config.yml`, this connection guide, and ignored `runs/` output.

 ## Required equipment

 - T04 with its installed/default FPGA image, used only as the RF source;